Remdesivir maker 'moving very quickly' with FDA on possible coronavirus use, CEO says

 Gilead is also working to expand its capacity for producing remdesivir, CEO Daniel O'Day told the "TODAY" show in an exclusive interview.

-The company could make millions of treatment courses available by the end of the year, O'Day said.
+The company thinks it could make millions of treatment courses available by the end of the year, O'Day said.
 Its production capacity has already gone from 5,000 treatment courses to 100,000, he said.

+"We made the decision to expand capacity before we knew it was going to be effective," he said.

-In the meantime, Gilead and the Food and Drug Administration's "collaboration has been terrific" on possible emergency-use authorization to use remdesivir to treat coronavirus patients, O'Day said.
+At the same time, Gilead and the Food and Drug Administration's collaboration "has been terrific" on possible emergency-use authorization for remdesivir as a coronavirus treatment, O'Day said.

-"I expect that they're going to act very quickly," O'Day said, adding that the company is preparing to treat as many people possible "as soon as possible after that approval."
+"I expect that they're going to act very quickly," O'Day said, "and we’re prepared as a company to make sure we get this medicine to as many patients as possible as soon as possible after that approval."

+O'Day noted that remdesivir currently is for "severe" coronavirus patients, who are hospitalized, but the company's scientists are exploring if the medication could help patients in earlier stages of the illness.
+"We’ll work hard on that," he said.

+He also said Gilead is dedicated to making sure the treatment would be "affordable and accessible to patients around the world."

 The CEO's comments come after Dr. Anthony Fauci, head of the National Institutes of Allergy and Infectious Diseases, said Wednesday that the drug has a proven benefit in treatment of the virus.